Indonesia holds nationwide poll despite COVID-19 warnings

 Hundreds of hopefuls are vying for 270 positions, including regional governors, district heads and mayors, including President Joko Widodo's eldest son.

-Voting was expected to wrap up around noon local time (0500 GMT).
+Voting was expected to wrap up around noon local time (1pm, Singapore time).

 More than 100 million Indonesians are registered to vote in the poll staffed by almost 2.7 million election workers, with some taking ballot boxes to hospitalised COVID-19 patients.